DavidCks/redwood/docs/docs/seo-head.md

 ### Title Template

-Now that you have the app title set, you probably want some consistence with the page title, that's what the title template is for.
+Now that you have the app title set, you probably want consistency with the page title, that's what the title template is for.

 Add `titleTemplate` as a prop for `RedwoodProvider` to have a title template for every page.